 Rating 3-Institutions in this category exhibit a combination of financial, management, operational, or compliance weaknesses ranging from moderately severe to unsatisfactory.
-When weaknesses relate to asset quality or financial condition, such institutions may be vulnerable to the onset of adverse business conditions and could easily deteriorate if concerted action is not effective in correcting the areas of weakness.
-Institutions that are in significant noncompliance with laws and regulations may also be accorded this rating.
+When weaknesses relate to asset quality or financial condition, these institutions may be vulnerable to the onset of adverse business conditions and could easily deteriorate if weaknesses are not corrected.
+Institutions that are in significant noncompliance with laws and regulations may also be given this rating.
 Risk management practices are less than satisfactory for the size, complexity, and risk profile of each institution in this group.
 Institutions in this category generally give cause for regulatory concern and require more than normal supervision to address deficiencies.
-Overall strength and financial capacity, however, still make failure only a remote possibility if corrective actions are implemented.
+Overall strength and financial capacity, however, still make failure only a remote possibility if corrective actions are taken.

 Rating 4-Institutions in this group have an immoderate number of serious financial or operating weaknesses.
 Serious problems or unsafe and unsound conditions exist that are not being satisfactorily addressed or resolved.
-Unless effective actions are taken to correct these conditions, they are likely to develop into a situation that will impair future viability or constitute a threat to the interests of investors, borrowers, and stockholders.
+Unless effective actions are taken to correct these conditions, they are likely to impair future viability or constitute a threat to the interests of investors, borrowers, and stockholders.
 Risk management practices are generally unacceptable for the size, complexity, and risk profile of each institution in this group.
 A potential for failure is present but is not yet imminent or pronounced.
 Institutions in this category require close regulatory attention, financial surveillance, and a definitive plan for corrective action.